Snowclone

-A snowclone is a cliché and phrasal template that can be used and recognized in multiple variants.
-The term was coined as a neologism in 2004, derived from journalistic clichés that referred to the number of Inuit words for snow.
+A snowclone is a clichéd phrase in which one or more words can be substituted to express a similar idea in a different context, often to humorous or sarcastic effect.
+For example, the Iraqi dictator Saddam Hussein's widely publicized phrase "the mother of all battles" in 1991 spawned such variations as "the mother of all traffic jams".
+The term snowclone was coined in 2004, derived from journalistic clichés that referred to the number of Inuit words for snow.

 History and derivation

 The linguistic phenomenon of "a multi-use, customizable, instantly recognizable, time-worn, quoted or misquoted phrase or sentence that can be used in an entirely open array of different variants" was originally described by linguist Geoffrey K. Pullum in 2003.
 Pullum later described snowclones as "some-assembly-required adaptable cliché frames for lazy journalists".

 In an October 2003 post on Language Log, a collaborative blog by several linguistics professors, Pullum solicited ideas for what the then-unnamed phenomenon should be called.
 In response to the request, the word "snowclone" was coined by economics professor Glen Whitman on January 15, 2004, and Pullum endorsed it as a term of art the next day.
 The term was derived by Whitman from journalistic clichés referring to the number of Eskimo words for snow and incorporates a pun on the snow cone.

 The term "snowclone" has since been adopted by other linguists, journalists, and authors.

 Snowclones are related to both memes and clichés, according to the Los Angeles Times's David Sarno: "Snowclones are memechés, if you will: meme-ified clichés with the operative words removed, leaving spaces for you or the masses to Mad Lib their own versions."